elfalehed/ptools/README.md

 <br />
 ## :gift: How can i help ?
 since the code is on github so it's an open source .
 You can look out for the code maybe some bugs i did not notice or pay attention for .
-You can pull some requests and i'll review them and fix them code .
+You can pull some requests and i'll review them and fix the code.
+You can add your own scripts via A pull request as well
 <br />
 ## :bookmark: What's the point ?
 The hall point of making this tool is just to enjoy coding cause it's really not based on any language what so ever .
 And counting that i'm using this one a lot